adonoho/DDGPreferences/Readme.md

     } // -setRectPref:

-They work by taking your NSCoding compliant class and archiving it using the NSKeyedArchiver/NSKeyedUnarchiver classes.
+They work by taking your `NSCoding` compliant class and archiving it using the `NSKeyedArchiver`/`NSKeyedUnarchiver` classes.
 The above methods, for pedagogical purposes, are not key-value coding compliant.

 ### Licensing: